HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

          </observe>
 ```

-The `define` element can load an HVML snippet from a specified URL using the `from` attribute.
+`define` element can load an HVML snippet from a specified URL using `from` attribute.
 With this feature, we can use groups of operations with different functions as common modules for different HTML programs to use.
-In addition, when using the content of the `define` element and the HVML fragment specified by the `from` attribute to define an operation group, the operation group will first use the content definition, and when the HVML fragment defined by the `from` attribute is correctly loaded, use The loaded HVML fragment is bound to the operation group name.
+In addition, when using the content of `define` element and the HVML fragment specified by `from` attribute to define an operation group, the operation group will first use the content definition, and when the HVML fragment defined by `from` attribute is correctly loaded, use The loaded HVML fragment is bound to the operation group name.

 For example, we define an action group in `/module/html/listitems.hvml` to display array items: